plone/volto/docs/source/development/add-ons/create-an-add-on-prerelease.md

 │                                                                              │
 │ https://plone.org/                                                           │
 ╰──────────────────────────────────────────────────────────────────────────────╯
 ```

-Cookieplone has created a folder with the name of the add-on.
+Cookieplone creates a folder with the name of the add-on, in this example, `volto-addon`.

 Change your current working directory to {file}`volto-addon`.

 ```shell
 cd volto-addon
 ```

-To install the frontend setup, use the following command.
+To install the add-on setup, use the following command.

 ```shell
 make install
 ```

 ## Start Plone backend Docker container

-In the currently open session, issue the following command.
+In the currently open shell session, issue the following command.

 ```shell
 make backend-docker-start